umarhassan-mitodl/6.805-fall-2005/content/pages/readings/read_tlp4.md

 {{< resource uuid="4796b100-6505-fb27-32eb-f52739e5e69b" href_uuid="4796b100-6505-fb27-32eb-f52739e5e69b" >}}

 Transmittal Letter.
-(Courtesy of the [Electronic Privacy Information Center](http://www.epic.org/).)
+(Courtesy of the {{% resource_link "7f7e15d5-171e-44f8-b51c-43dfdc992cf6" "Electronic Privacy Information Center" %}}.)

 Transmittal letter from FBI Director William S. Sessions to National Security Council official George J. Tenet, February 1993, forwarding a report prepared by FBI, NSA and DOJ and titled "Encryption: The Threat, Applications, and Potential Solutions".
 The report was classified SECRET and called for a national policy prohibiting cryptography that does not ensure real-time access to law enforcement.
 U.S. administrations continue to insist that they do not support domestic restrictions on encryption technology.
 The redacted document shown here was obtained in 1996 under the Freedom of Information Act by the Electronic Privacy Information Center.